msdominguez/Jou-2/README.md

 Jou-2.jar (You can just run this executable)

-(Other source files are the images in /bin)
+(Other source files are the images and txt files in /bin)

 ## Development Environment:
 Eclipse Photon on Windows 10